sbu-test-lab/ocov4j/README.md

 06        assert list.getSize()==0;
 07      }
 ```
+Regarding this example, we defining our new coverage criteria by considering the parts of the class state and behavior, which are inherited from parent or ancestor classes.

-## OVOC4J Useage
+## OCov4J Usage
-To use `OCov4J`, we should first use it as an `java-agent` thorogh running test execution.
-In this phase, the tool atache to your program-under-test and instruments your code.
-As an example of how to use `OCov4J`, consider your jar file contining your classes as  `your-program.jar` for which you have add a `JUnit` test calss called `MY_Test1 ` in a `my-test.java`.
+To use `OCov4J`, we should first use it as a `java-agent` through running test execution.
+In this phase, the tool attaches to your program-under-test and instruments your code.

+As an example of how to use `OCov4J`, consider your jar file containing your classes as `your-program.jar` for which you have added a `JUnit` test class called `MY_Test1` in a `my-test.java`.
 Now, you first attach the `OCov4J` Jar file to the Java process while executing the tests with the following command.
-This command executes the unit tests on class ClearableList:
+This command executes the unit tests on class `ClearableList`:
 ```
 java -cp your-program.jar:junit.jar:<other class-path libraries may be needed for execution of your program>
      -javaagent:OCov4J.jar
      org.junit.runner.JUnitCore  MY_Test1
 ```
-As shown in the above statements, We used option –javaagent, to attach the Jar file of `OCov4J` to the JVM process.
-The command then causes the JUnit core to run the tests specified in test suite ClearList_Test1.
+As shown in the above statements, we used the option `–javaagent` to attach the Jar file of `OCov4J` to the JVM process.
+The command then causes the JUnit core to run the tests specified in the test suite `ClearList_Test1`.
 After running these tests, `OCov4J` saves the coverage information in some Comma Separated Values (CSV) files in the current directory.
-These CSV files can be used for later processing in spreadsheets tools. `OCov4J` provides some commands to view coverage level values.
-For example, by executing the following command, the object line coverage level is shown on terminal:
+These CSV files can be used for later processing in spreadsheet tools. `OCov4J` provides some commands to print coverage level values.
+For example, by executing the following command, the object line coverage level is shown in the terminal:
 ```
 java -jar ../path/to/OCov4J.jar --line-coverage
 ```
-## Command and Parameters
+## OCov4J Command Options
 After running your tests, for measuring the object coverage level you should use the `OCov4J` jar command as follwo:
 ```
    java -jar ocov4j.jar